Overview

 - BSc in Information & Records Management; Environmental Science & Management; Education-related combinations (e.g. Chemistry & Biology)

-- Master’s and PhD programmers across agriculture, veterinary science, food & resources, land use, soil & water, education and bio‑engineering
+- Master’s and PhD programs across agriculture, veterinary science, food & resources, land use, soil & water, education, and bio-engineering

 5. Facilities

-- Main campus spans over 3,350 ha; plus Solomon Mahlangu Campus, SUA Training Forest and Mayumba Forestry Reserve, among others
+- Main campus spans over 3,350 ha; plus Solomon Mahlangu Campus, SUA Training Forest, Mayumba Forestry Reserve, among others

-- Sokoine National Agricultural Library for research and stakeholders
+- Sokoine National Agricultural Library for research and stakeholder learning

 - African Seed Health Centre and SACIDS Africa Centre of Excellence for Infectious Disease Surveillance